 Now compare those developments to the stated Baseball Writers Association of America standard: "Voting shall be based upon the player's record, playing ability, integrity, sportsmanship, character and contributions to the team(s) on which the player played."

 But now that the Baines standard is in place, a massive victory for quantity over quality, expect a rush of borderline candidates and worse to flood Cooperstown in the years to come.
 That’s a Hall of a shame.

 Here are the best Hall of Fame candidates at each position.

 Note: Players are eligible for the Hall of Fame five years after they retire.
-Suspected or admitted steroids cheaters are marked with an asterisk.

 Starting Pitcher: Roger Clemens

 Teams: Boston Red Sox, Toronto Blue Jays, New York Yankees, Houston Astros